 Elsewhere, switching up responsibilities could be a fun and refreshing change.
 You can ask employees which roles they’d like to try out and make sure there is proper coverage within each responsibility or department.
 Doing so allows people to sharpen or discover skills they didn’t know they had that can benefit the company.

 Lastly, you and other employers should be open to new ideas and changes.
 This encourages trust and mutual loyalty.
 If an employee proposes something, it’s your responsibility to listen and see how their idea could play out.
 It could work out in favour of the company.

 Communication is one of the most powerful tools out there.
 It’s an ongoing process that can always use improvement.
 Just like respect, communication is a two-way street — employers and employees can work on how they communicate with each other to provide the best outcomes for the company.

 Constructive criticism can go a long way.
 You can receive this form of feedback in a positive and receptive manner that lets employees know you’re invested in their thoughts, ideas, and feelings.
 Then, you can give feedback, in the same way, to help employees improve and excel.

 One way to foster positive communication is through stay interviews, which bring employers and employees together.
 Here, staff can voice their opinions and feelings.
 What’s working?
 What’s not?
 How can you improve upon the workplace in new ways?
 When a company provides this kind of open feedback and communication, employees understand that employers are invested in their well-being.
 This results in increased commitment and loyalty.

 In an environment where employees and employers communicate properly and understand each other’s needs, the business will ultimately thrive.

-Communication, alongside the rest of these tips, is how employee loyalty will take the company to the next level and bring your vision of success into reality.
+Communication, alongside the rest of these tips for company loyalty, is how employee loyalty will take the company to the next level and bring your vision of success into reality.